 During these first decades, the Arts Council of Great Britain would select a smaller touring exhibition of Young Contemporaries from the London show, with 30 to 40 works exhibited in venues across the UK.
 This continued from the first show in 1949 until 1969, and the Arts Council records are where the majority of information for the Young Contemporaries history can be found.
 As only a fraction of the works shown within the larger London exhibition were included in the Arts Council touring edition, the current records for this period are consequently limited.

-Further research to gather a full list of participant in the London show is ongoing.
+Further research to gather a full list of participants in the London show is ongoing.
 A list of the artists included in the Arts Council Touring of Young Contemporaries exhibitions can be downloaded here

 1974 - 1986

 By the 1980s, the exhibition was held regularly at the ICA with a Permanent Committee supporting the exhibition management until 1983.
 Each year the exhibition was selected and organised by students.
 The last exhibition before running out of steam was the most ambitious, taking place in London, Newcastle and Liverpool.
 Wracked by financial problems, the 1986 multi-venue edition left the student organisers with personal debt, and it was finally disbanded.
 The 1986 catalogue however also saw the first attempt at assimilating a New Contemporaries history, with contributions from past participants and a historical introduction by Andrew Lambirth, 'New Contemporaries Past and Present'.

 Here you can download an ongoing research list of